MythicGaming5900/me-help-ooc-commands/README.md

-# me-help-ooc-commands
+#Simple Commands
-In this script you will have the /me command /help command and /ooc command for your chat in your FiveM server.
+In this script you will have the /me command /help command and /ooc command and finally /radio command for your chat in your FiveM server.
 ---------------------------------------------------------------------------------------------------------------

-How To Change The Help Message

-1. Open the client.lua
-2. In line 10 you can change the message that you want the player to recieve if they do /help.
 ---------------------------------------------------------------------------------------------------------------

 How To Install